-To ensure that nutrient reference values (NRVs) remain relevant, appropriate and useful, the National Health and Medical Research Council (NHMRC) recommend that the NRVs be reviewed every five years.
+To ensure that nutrient reference values (NRVs) remain relevant, appropriate and useful, the National Health and Medical Research Council (NHMRC) recommend that approval of the guideline recommendations be reviewed for currency after five years.

-In 2011, the Department of Health in consultation with the New Zealand Ministry of Health (NZMoH), commissioned a study to investigate the validity, and scope for undertaking a review of the 2006 Nutrient Reference Values for Australia and New Zealand.
-The scoping study advised that future reviews should be targeted, and that nutrients assessed as high priority should be reviewed immediately, with other nutrients to be reviewed on a rolling basis as time and funding permits.
+In 2011, the Department of Health in consultation with the New Zealand Ministry of Health (NZ MoH), commissioned a study to investigate the validity, and scope for undertaking a review of the 2006 Nutrient Reference Values for Australia and New Zealand.

 The Framework is designed for application across a range of nutrients and provides high level guidance that should not be impacted by characteristics unique to specific nutrients.

-The application of the Framework is being tested by reviewing only some of the reference values for the three nutrients.
-A full review of all reference values for these nutrients will be considered in the future.
+In order to test the Framework, some of the reference values for fluoride, sodium and iodine are being reviewed.
+A full review of these nutrients will be considered in the future.